Kamal Maula Mosque: Architecture

 Dhār (Madhya Pradesh).
 Kamāl Maula, interior of the prayer hall, showing the miḥrāb and minbar.
 The slab with the Rāüla vela of Roḍa was once placed on the floor of the minbar but was removed to Mumbai by John Malcolm.
 The serpentine tablet with the sound system of the Sanskrit language is on the right, displayed upright against a pillar.

+The building is rectangular in plan, with a gatehouse on the east side and a prayer hall on the west.
+Narrow arcades run around the north, south and west sides.
+The arched entrance to the gatehouse was rebuilt in the time of Powars, probably in the 19th century, but the interior features are original.
+The inscription (illustrated here) was likely removed when the entrance was refurbished.
+The south wall of the building has been in a precarious state for more than a century and several parts of the wall toward the east appear to have been rebuilt; large buttresses were installed outside to support south wall beginning in the 1920s if not before and have since been strengthened.

-The building has numerous sandstone pillars of varying design, with most of these appearing to date to the 12th and 13th centuries.
+Internally, the building has numerous sandstone pillars of varying design, with most of these dating to the 12th and 13th centuries.
 The pillars were not simply re-cycled, but put one on top of the other to raise the height of the ceiling.
 This follows the building practices seen at Ajmer and the Qutb complex in Delhi.
-In various places, domes of trabeate construction, decorated with intricate cusping and lotus forms, have been added.
-The mihrab and minbar are later in date, added in the late 1300s by Dilawar Khan, the first king of Mandu under the Malwa Sultanate.
-Moreover, the building contains a range of stone panels with Sanskrit and Prakrit inscriptions collected from different places and installed on the walls and floors, apparently assembled for display in medieval times rather like a modern museum.
-These include tablets with the Sanskrit sound system and rules of grammar set out in diagrams.
-According to the inscriptions on them, they date to the time of Naravarman.
-A square tank is located in the middle of the courtyard.
-Ernest Barnes, the one time political agent, regarded the tank as a modern addition and sought its removal.
+In two places, domes of trabeate construction, decorated with intricate cusps and lotus forms, have been added.

+The miḥrāb and minbar are later in date, likey added in the late 1300s by Dilawar Khan, the first king of Mandu under the Malwa Sultanate.
+The miḥrāb is notable for its cubical shape, a design that was consciously based on the Kaaba in Mecca.
+In the south-east corner is a small cell or khazāna.
+Some inscriptions and antiquities were recovered here in 2024.
+A square tank or Hawz is located in the middle of the courtyard.
+Ernest Barnes, the one time political agent, regarded this tank as a modern addition and sought its removal.
+His suggestion was not heeded however.

+Inscriptions

+The building contains a range of stone panels with Sanskrit and Prakrit inscriptions collected from different places and installed on the walls and floors, apparently assembled for display in medieval times rather like a modern museum.
+There are more than 150 inscription fragments from the site, the most important being as follows: